Love Island (2015 TV series): Contestants

-Concerns of mental health impacts of Love Island participants has been noted following the deaths of original host, Caroline Flack and contestants Sophie Gradon and Mike Thalassitis all within 20 month period by suicide.
-Gradon's boyfriend also died by suicide about 20 days after her death.
-After the suicides of Gradon and Thalassitis, concerns were raised about the pressures of reality television.
-Before her death, Gradon had spoken of the attacks she had received from online trolls as a result of appearing on the programme.
-Ian Hamilton, a senior lecturer at the University of York on addiction and mental health, described the program as one that "thrives on manufacturing conflict" and that "unfortunately it's the contestants who bear the brunt of this".

-After Flack's death in February 2020, there were calls from some to cancel the programme.
-Questions were raised about the pressures of the show, and many drew attention to how The Jeremy Kyle Show had recently been cancelled after the suicide of a participant.
-In response, producers of the show provided training on handling negativity, financial management, and social media.

 Reception

-In 2018, Love Island received the BAFTA TV Award for the 'Best Reality and Constructed Factual' category.
+In 2018, Love Island received the BAFTA TV Award for the Best Reality and Constructed Factual category.
 The writer George Gillett has suggested that the show's success is a consequence of allowing viewers to explore taboos around dating and relationships through shared, communal, vicarious experience.

 Complaints

 The show has received numerous complaints, with 4,100 people lodging official complaints about the 2018 series over issues such as the footage aired and how contestants have treated one another.
-The charity Women's Aid has criticised the treatment of female contestants by "controlling" and "abusive" male contestants.
-The Mental Health Foundation charity has also criticised the show for the negative impact it can have on viewers who feel insecure about their bodies.
+The charity Women's Aid has criticized the treatment of female contestants by "controlling" and "abusive" male contestants.
+The Mental Health Foundation charity has also criticized the show for the negative impact it can have on viewers who feel insecure about their bodies.
 The show has also received criticism for its lack of body and ethnic diversity.
 The show's producers responded to this criticism by stating that the show was "aspirational" and that they "make no excuses" about having a cast of 'attractive' people on the show.